mocquin/noise3d/README.md

  - [ ] : non normal pixel exclusion : add a simple function to identify non-normal pixels, and mask them
  - [ ] : add a module to read/load real tiff sequence
  - [ ] : should define a class container for 3d sequence ?
  - [ ] : should define a class container for noise analyser ?
  - [ ] : implement all in a nice GUI
+ - [ ] : implement confidence intervals
+ - [ ] : add a list of hypothesis the model is based on

 # Credits
 Most of the calculations and concepts can be found in the following papers (sorted by publication date):